Sholadanner/SQL_Porfolio_Projects/Superstore_Sales_Analysis/README.md

 This project analyzis sales data form a US Superstore between 2014-2018, to identify sales performance, high revenue customers, market trends, time-based sales trends, revenue by category and sub-category of products and more.

 ## Dataset
 The dataset used for this project contains historical sales data for a US Superstore.
 The data has been collected from Kaggle.
-This dataset contains fields such as Order Date, Product ID, Category, Region, Sales and more.
+This dataset contains fields such as Order Date, Segment, Category, Region, Sales and more.

 ## Tools Used
 **Programming Language**: SQL.